Please help protect people, like Sha-Atu, in Nigeria from the agony of avoidable blindness.

 As part of implementing S.A.F.E., your support, along with support from cbm’s local partner, is helping to repair broken boreholes to provide clean fresh water to families like Sha-Atu’s.
 Clean water and good hygiene practices are vital to stop the spread of Neglected Tropical Diseases.

 Please will you prayerfully consider sending a gift to help people like Sha-Atu, and her children, who are at risk of permanently losing their sight.
 They cannot afford to keep themselves S.A.F.E.
-Your gift will be multiplied x8.

 By sending a generous gift you will be helping to protect people like Sha-Atu from the agony of avoidable blindness.